ramkyc/fyers/docs/brownfield-architecture.md

   - **Purpose**: Stores the results of trading activity.
   - **Tables**:
     - `paper_trades`: A log of all individual trades from both backtesting and live simulation, distinguished by a `run_id`.
-    - `portfolio_log`: A time-series log of portfolio value, used for generating equity curves. **This is intended for live trading sessions but is currently not populated.** Backtests generate an in-memory equity curve that is displayed directly on the dashboard.
+    - `portfolio_log`: A time-series log of portfolio value, used for generating equity curves for live trading sessions.
+Backtests generate a separate, in-memory equity curve that is displayed directly on the dashboard.
   - **Populated By**: `src/paper_trading/oms.py` (for both backtesting and live trading).
   - **Read By**: `web_ui/dashboard.py` to display trade logs from any run.